Interstate 40

 Business Routes

 Interstate 40 represents one of the original four interstates approved for the state of North Carolina in 1956.
-The first section, beginning with the 1957-opened stretch between U.S. 421 in Greensboro and North Carolina 66 at Kernersville, traveled 219 miles east from Tennessee to the merge with Interstate 85 in Greensboro.
-The pre-existing freeway of U.S. 421 from Winston-Salem eastward, built between 1949-50, was included in Interstate 40's alignment.
+The first section, beginning with the stretch opened in 1957 between U.S. 421 in Greensboro and NC 66 at Kernersville, traveled 219 miles east from Tennessee to overlap with Interstate 85 in Greensboro.
+Built between 1949-50, the pre-existing freeway along U.S. 421 from Winston-Salem eastward was also included in the alignment of I-40.
 The 1956 Federal-Aid Highway Act authorized construction on Interstate 40 first through Pigeon River Gorge in Haywood County in 1958.
-Work followed on a 34.3 mile section of freeway through Burke and Catawba Counties in 1959.
+Work followed on a 34.3 mile long section of freeway through Burke and Catawba Counties in 1959.

-By 1966, 119.4 miles of Interstate 40 were open to traffic, followed by the 1968 opening of the 22 mile Pigeon River Gorge alignment leading west to Tennessee, the most expensive project in North Carolina history at the time.
-These completions led to the 1968 request to the Bureau of Public Roads for additional Interstate mileage within North Carolina.
-The approved request extended Interstate 40 from Greensboro east to Raleigh and Interstate 95.
+By 1966, 119.4 miles of Interstate 40 were open to traffic, followed by the opening of the 22 mile Pigeon River Gorge alignment leading west to Tennessee in 1968, which was the most expensive project in North Carolina history at the time.
+These completions preceded the 1968 request to the Bureau of Public Roads for additional Interstate mileage within North Carolina.
+The approved request extended I-40 from Greensboro east to Raleigh and Interstate 95.
 Work followed soon thereafter with a section of new freeway opening in the Raleigh area by December 1971.

-A third extension of Interstate 40 followed in April 1978 with an approval for a new freeway from Interstate 95 near Raleigh to Wilmington.
-Interstate 40 would not be completed east to I-95 until 1989 however, but opening of the entire alignment to Wilmington would follow shortly on June 29, 1990.
+A third extension of Interstate 40 followed in April 1978 with an approval for a new freeway from I-95 near Raleigh to Wilmington.
+I-40 would not be completed east to I-95 until 1989 however, but opening of the entire alignment to Wilmington would follow shortly afterward on June 29, 1990.

-When the Greensboro bypass (Painter Boulevard) was completed on the southwest side of the city, Interstate 40 was relocated from its through route onto the bypass.
+When the Greensboro bypass (Painter Boulevard) was completed on the southwest side of the city, Interstate 40 was relocated from a route across the city onto the bypass.
 Also established on February 21, 2008 was Business Loop I-40 along the former alignment of I-40 across Greensboro.
 I-40 was subsequently returned to its original alignment in September 2008.
 Business Loop I-40 was eliminated and U.S. 421 was also realigned to accompany I-85 west and I-73 north.

 03/14/22